DrMichaelPetter/simpleC/README.md

 This is a simplified C-like frontend, which produces Compilation Units, which hold Control Flow Graphs.

+## binary distribution

+You can get a bleeding edge built from the git sources from https://versioncontrolseidl.in.tum.de/petter/simplec/-/jobs/artifacts/master/download?job=build

+## sources

 Both projects come with a Netbeans Project file -- but You can of course just use the command line build tool ANT, whose build.xml files come with the projects.